JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-correlation.png)

-The *correlation* scope shows the correlation between the incoming signal and predefined  data, i.e. the data as what they should be.
+The *correlation* scope shows the correlation between the incoming signal and predefined  data, i.e. the data as they should be.
 *Correlation* is used in identifying the precise start of the (relevant) data of the frame in the input sample stream.
 The picture shows more more peaks, i.e. the signal from more than one transmitter is received.
-Since the samplerate is known, and - in this case - the distance of the receiver to the transmitter of the strongest signal is known, estimates for (relative) distances can be computed.

 ![6.1](/qt-dab-null-period.png)

-A DAB signal is received as a sequence of samples, and can be thought to be built up from frames, each frame consisting of 199608 consecutive samples.
+A DAB signal is received as a sequence of samples, and can be thought to be built up from *frames*, each frame consisting of 199608 consecutive samples.
 The first app.
 2500 samples of a frame do not carry a signal, the NULL period.
 The *NULL scope* shows the samples in the transition from the NULL period to the first samples *with* data of a DAB frame.